Inclusion 2020YST Inclusion 2020

 We will support 50 Lead Inclusion Schools across England - hubs of expertise on inclusive PE and sport - to act as champions in their local areas.
 As well as staging events, they will be responsible for training staff and sharing best practice with other schools to improve the provision of PE, school sport and physical activity for young people with SEND.

-With funding from the Department for Education, Inclusion 2020 will aim to reach tens of thousands of pupils, 2,800 schools and train 6,000 teachers and coaches ahead of the 2020 Games.
-The consortium of organisations led by the Youth Sport Trust includes Activity Alliance, the British Paralympic Association, Nasen (National Association of Special Educational Needs) and Swim England.
+The consortium of organisations led by the Youth Sport Trust includes Activity Alliance, the British Paralympic Association, Nasen (National Association of Special Educational Needs), and Swim England.

 The Inclusion 2020 programme includes the following projects:

 - Learning and Discovery days - Paralympic inspired festivals

 This project will see 20 primary, secondary and special schools across England organise inclusive countywide ‘Learning and Discovery’ Challenge Days ahead of summer 2021.
 At the events, 1,200 pupils of all abilities will experience a variety of Para sports and get the opportunity to compete.
 The Learning and Discovery days will focus on inspiring pupils with and without SEND to play and enjoy unified sport together; challenging attitudes and perceptions of disabilities.

 This innovation project builds upon the CPD certified My Personal Best resources and the 2019/20 pilot for Special Schools and will aim to increase the number, range and quality of opportunities for all young people within Alternative Provision to participate and progress in PE, School Sport and the School Games.
 The project will also look at increasing the skills and confidence of the school sport workforce to provide high quality provision.